fatherdougal/PowerAutomateHTTPautomation/README.md

 I then crop the table to get the results.
 Cropping is a bit of a pain but this gave me the link to the work order I was looking for as well as the details of the current work order status.

+There are some slight issues here, what do we do when we cant find the work order?
+Typos from the helpdesk team often crop up.
+Having some advanced error handling here could be useful.

+Also occasionally due to on site engieers having WOs recalled we get jobs that dont have the expected status at the start.
+I expect the work order to currently be 'Assigned' but it can also be 'Pend Accept' if the helpdesk hasnt accepted it yet, 'Service incomplete' if an engineer has had a job recalled, or even 'Service Complete' and a few other statuses if the job is already complete in Verisae but has been recalled to us on our local systems.
+I don't deal with these issues much currently but it is a future consideration.

 ## multipart/form-data

 So far so good, everything has worked out quite nicely.
 Here is where we hit an issue.
 One of the posts I want to automate is a multipart/form-data.